Leading the way in osteoporosis research

 The Academy strengthens the charity’s involvement in research and has four overarching aims:

-The Academy consists of an Academy Advisory Committee, who with the Chair, Vice-Chair and Academy Director will oversee the outputs of the following three Academy Working Groups.
+The Academy consists of an Academy Advisory Committee which, with the Chair, Vice-Chair and Academy Director, will oversee the outputs of the following three Academy Working Groups.

 Understanding the causes and mechanisms of osteoporosis.

 Understanding the effectiveness of current and potential new diagnostic tools, treatments and interventions.

 So the needs of people with osteoporosis are at the heart of all the research we do, patients and their representatives form part of all our Academy Committees and Working Groups.

 The patient advocate members of the Academy Working Groups champion the work of the Academy.
 They use their knowledge and experience to provide a unique and valuable perspective, which helps shape the development of the Academy’s research.

 Lauren joined the charity in January 2021.
 Full profile to follow.

 Secretary/Treasurer, American Society of Bone and Mineral Research; Professor Emeritus of Bone Medicine Department of Medicine Cambridge